 In a group setting, you’ll learn how to identify and manage potentially-problem behaviours more confidently.

 Having positive role models is important to a child or young person’s development.
-If those role models are removed, or absent from your child’s life, a mentor outside of usual family networks can be of enormous help.
+If those role models are removed or absent from a child’s life, a mentor outside of usual family networks can be of enormous help.

-We work young people to support you to deal with events or issues that are affecting your ability to get ahead.
+We work with young people to support them to deal with events or issues that are affecting their ability to get ahead.

 We’re here to help when life, events or issues feel too big for you work through on your own.

-Help for your child when he or she is struggling to feel good, to learn or to fit in at their decile 1-3 primary school.
+Help for your child when he or she is struggling to feel good, to learn or to fit in at school.

-We work with children and families to deal with issues affecting your child’s behaviour and happiness.
+We work with children and families to deal with issues affecting their child’s behaviour and happiness.

-Learn how to parent better through separation.
-Group Parenting through Separation courses delivered by trained programme leaders.
+Learn how to parent better while going through separation.
+Group Parenting Through Separation courses delivered by trained programme leaders.